cruzl/traces/README.md

     // Print a trace with parameters
     TRACE_P( "This is a trace with %d parameter" , 1 );

+    // Print a warning trace
+    WARNING( "This is a warning trace" );

+    // Print a warning with parameters
+    WARNING_P( "This is a warning trace with %d parameter" , 1 );

     // Print an error trace
     ERROR( "This is an error trace" );